gvwilson/thirdbit/src/fiction/iffy/index.md

 She was the first of her kind to solo the Pacific, but then the war came, and…"
 He sighed.
-"It must have broken her heart to up like this."
+"It must have broken her heart to end up like this."

 "I guess," Iffy said to fill the silence that followed.
 "Can't imagine how I'd feel if somethin' like that happened to th' *Ginny*."

-"Let's hope you never have to find out," Wales said, then shook his head to clear it.
+"Let's hope you never have to find out," Wales said.
+He shook his head to clear it.
 "Now, where's this cable we're supposed to mend?"

+Iffy had hoped that Wales would bring out his toolboxes—she was itching to examine their contents in detail.
+Instead,
-Iffy had hoped that Wales would bring out his toolboxes—she was itching to examine their contents in detail—but instead, he studied the hacked-off ends of the backstay cable with a hand-held smart lens that highlighted the worse of the damage in garish reds and yellows.
+he studied the hacked-off ends of the backstay cable with a hand-held smart lens that highlighted the worse of the damage in garish reds and yellows.